ivanrazu/ivanrazu.github.io/_pages/cv.md

  * International Symposium of Applied Methods on Sciences, SIMAC, University of Costa Rica, San Jose, Costa Rica 2006.

 ## Experience
+* Assistant Professor, 2024-Present.
+Department of Mathematics.
+Depatment of Epidemiology and Biostatistics.
+The University of Texas at Tyler,
 * Postdoctoral Associate, January 2024-July 2024.
 Department of Medicine, Laboratory for Systems Medicine, University of Florida.
 PI: Dr. Luis Sordo Vieira.
    * Developed mathematical models of an immune response to invasive aspergillosis.
 Methods: differential equations and numerical simulations in Matlab and Python.